Addono/aknapen.nl/content/blog/how-to-build-a-plugin-for-docusaurus-v2.md

 +++

+> Cool stuff: This blogpost [got featured](https://docusaurus.io/blog/2021/01/19/docusaurus-2020-recap#media:~:text=How%20to%20Build%20a%20Plugin%20for%20Docusaurus%20v2%20by%20Adriaan%20Knapen) on the official Docusaurus blog! 🎉
+>
+> Now, go read on about creating your own Docusaurus plugin 🚀.

+---

 # How to Build a Plugin for Docusaurus v2

 At [ClaimR](https://claimr.tools/) we have been using [Docusaurus v2](https://v2.docusaurus.io/) for our [developer and documentation website](https://developer.claimr.tools/) for a while now.
 After a couple of months of using it we can confidently say that we’re very happy with our choice.